This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Breathe!
 Slowly and deep into the belly

-• Practise mindfulness even for just a few minutes a day.
+• Practice mindfulness, even for just a few minutes a day.
 Give your brain a rest.

 • Avoid or reduce caffeine or alcohol - try it as an experiment and see if it helps!

-Remember, no matter what you’re doing your best and easing your worries won’t happen overnight, but it will get a little bit easier every day.
+Remember, no matter what, doing your best and easing your worries won’t happen overnight, but it will get a little bit easier every day.